How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

 Log all SSE-C upload, download, and copy operations to maintain an audit trail.
 Track which keys are used for which objects, and record key rotation events.
 Integrate with your existing logging and monitoring infrastructure to detect unauthorized access attempts or missing key errors.

-Before using an encryption key in an SSE-C operation, verify that it is valid base64 and decodes to exactly 32 bytes (256 bits).
+Before you use an encryption key in an SSE-C operation, verify that it’s valid base64 and decodes to exactly 32 bytes (256 bits).
 Validating keys upfront prevents cryptic errors during upload or download operations.